bmc/ST2EmacsMiscellanea/README.md

     { "keys": ["ctrl+o"], "command": "emacs_open_line" },

+### Plugin: *recenter_in_view* command

+The `recenter_in_view` command repositions the view so that the line containing the cursor is at the center of the viewport, if possible.
+This command is similar to the [Emacs `recenter_top_bottom` command][], typically bound to *Ctrl-l* (i.e., *Control* + *lower-case L*).
+However, unlike the corresponding Emacs command, this command does not cycle through scrolling positions.
+It always repositions the view the same way, namely, so that the line containing the cursor is in the center of the viewport, top to bottom.

+My key bindings file (see below) binds this function to *Ctrl-l*.

+[Emacs `recenter_top_bottom` command]: http://www.gnu.org/s/libtool/manual/emacs/Scrolling.html#index-recenter_002dtop_002dbottom-450

 ### Plugin: Emacs-like Syntax Setter

 [GNU Emacs][] has a useful feature that allows an individual file to override